The Home, Studio, Gallery

 More under the loft

-The dolls are from Peru, of ancient cloth, the figurines from Mexico and Africa (and one of Anne’s making in high school), the wood conquistador stirrups from South America, the rocking horse from Mexico, the old clock from France.
+The dolls are from Peru, of ancient cloth, the figurines from Mexico and Africa (and one of Anne’s making in high school), the wood conquistador stirrups from trips to South America, the rocking horse from Mexico, the old clock from France.
+Drawers full of fabric from our living in Guatemala.
 And on it goes, everything with a story.
 Most of our artifacts are small, suitcase size.

 Enter the dining room kitchen

 It’s Anne’s green cabinets that get the comments here, that and the Mexican floor pavers, our first customization, many years ago.
 Since then the ceiling’s been lifted (not shown) and lodge-pole beams installed.
-The trunk from India, the table from Mexico, the bowl from Papua New Guinea, the painting from a photo taken in Japan, and on it goes.
+The trunk from India, the table from Mexico, the bowl from when we lived in Papua New Guinea, the painting from a photo taken in Japan, and on it goes.

 The work station (one of them)

 Here’s the corner of the house where I could say the best work gets done.
 Anne does as well in the kitchen as at her press, an artist in many mediums.
-That faux painted horse over the stove is representative of one of her past pursuit, as well as are some of the baskets, some of the pottery, and etc., and etc.
+That faux painted horse over the stove is representative of one of her past pursuits, as well as are some of the baskets, some of the pottery, etc., etc.

 Beams and bells and beauties